How To Value the Freehold of a Block of Flats – How Much Is It Worth?

-Key factors include understanding the freehold interest, current market value, possible purchase price, reversionary value, marriage value, ground rent payable, investment value, freehold value, and the present value of future income streams.
+You will also want to know the current market value of the freehold, possible purchase price, reversionary value, marriage value, ground rent for sale, investment value of the freehold and freehold value of the property plus the present value of the future income stream.
 This knowledge empowers you to approach participating leaseholders, manage companies involved, and negotiate with willing sellers or freehold owners from an informed position.

 If you’re in the early stages of buying the freehold of a block of flats, you may only need an estimate of the freehold value.
-Here are some methods to get a general idea of the value of your flat building’s freehold.
+In order to professionally value your flat the valuers will complete checks on your flat and consider the following: Assess Lease Length & Its Impact The reversion method is how valuers determine the value of your property based on the term of each lease.

 Use Online Valuation Tools

-However, the valuation process relies on local knowledge—value limits change due to factors such as urban development, the number of leasehold flats or leasehold houses, and the condition of the block.
-These tools do not account for commercial properties or specific income received from management duties and rental income from commercial or rent act tenancies.
+through urban development, the number of leasehold flats or houses and the overall condition of the block.
+Our freehold valuation tools do not take account of commercial properties or the income generated from management of the freehold and rental income from commercial or rent act tenancies.

 Try our Freehold Purchase Calculator to get an initial estimate before speaking to a surveyor.